Facility Maintenance Policy

 Real Property Services shall:

-A. Adopt and maintain three key operating principles for facility maintenance:
+A. Adopt and maintain 3 key operating principles for facility maintenance:

-B. Adopt and maintain three levels of facility maintenance for all Real Property Services owned or managed facilities.
+B. Adopt and maintain 3 levels of facility maintenance for all Real Property Services owned or managed facilities.

 Each level of facilities maintenance is defined as follows:

-- Mandated Maintenance Mandated maintenance is to be recognized as Level One maintenance service activities.
-It is the minimum level of service activities that must be conducted on a routine basis for any federal government facility to comply with safety, health and environmental standards mandated by applicable laws, codes, regulations, other government policies and PWGSC's Strategic Business Objectives.
+Mandated maintenance is to be recognized as Level 1 maintenance service activities.
+It is the minimum level of service activities that must be conducted on a routine basis for any federal government facility to comply with safety, health and environmental standards mandated by applicable laws, codes, regulations, other government policies and PWGSC's strategic business objectives.

 PWGSC is obligated to satisfy the minimum requirements of all applicable mandated inspections.
 Funding for mandated maintenance is to be provided, without exception.